 You want them to want to come back for more.
 If your desire is to boost higher-value customer acquisition and retention, then throwing in free trials is a surefire way to do it.

 6. Referral Schemes to existing customers

 Referral programs require you do to almost nothing or make any investment.
-In fact, you may even go as basic as asking your HVCs whether they could tell others in their network about your business and what you offer.
+You may even go as basic as asking your HVCs whether they could tell others in their network about your business and what you offer.

 You’ll get some great leads as a result of this low-effort method of acquiring higher-value customers.
 Whatever you decide your referral program to be, make sure that it is appealing enough for HVCs to want to join.

 As one final note, if you are just starting your new business, you can build authority by having a working referral program.
 By providing your service or product for free in exchange for a case study or in-depth testimonial, you can generate high opinions of your business.

 When those referrals come from HVCs, the returns are going to add up to way more than you would have received if a customer simply made one transaction and never came back

 A majority of companies go after growth opportunities without even properly defining who their ideal high-value customer is.
 Given this lack of clarity, they won’t achieve the sort of profitable growth they could have if they clearly understood who their higher-value customers were.
 Defining and picking the right customers is vital, especially if your business doesn’t have much in the way of resources or is not that well-known.